dovuofficial/dovu-offset-widget/README.md

 You will receive these following items when you start integrating with DOVU.

-1. Marketplace Identifier
+1. Partner identifier
 2. HMAC Secret Key

-Your marketplace identifier allows us to notify your application when a purchase is made.
+Your partner identifier allows us to notify your application when a purchase is made.
 You should combine all interactions with the DOVU marketplace with a **ref** to identify a given customer for your incoming webhook.

 ## Example Button/Structure